how to apply

 And then there's the ingredients.

-My favorite way to design your piece is with a list of specific subject matter, especially when paired with an overarching concept or story.
 Then I have the freedom to assemble the parts and the root of the story to add details if needed.
 I love cosmologies, folklore, and interesting stories rooted in history or science.

 -